pinecone-io/langchain-retrieval-agent-example/README.md

 We should see something like this:

 ```
-The University of Notre Dame has a First Year of Studies program established in 1962, provides academic advisors, and has been recognized by U.S. News & World Report as outstanding.
+The University of Notre Dame is a Catholic research university located in South Bend, Indiana, United States.
+It is consistently ranked among the top twenty universities in the United States.
+It has four colleges (Arts and Letters, Science, Engineering, Business) and an Architecture School.
+Its graduate program has more than 50 master's, doctoral and professional degree programs.
+It also has a First Year of Studies program and an Office of Sustainability.
+Father Gustavo Gutierrez, the founder of Liberation Theology is a current faculty member.
 ```

 Looks great!
 We're also able to ask questions that refer to previous interactions in the conversation and the agent is able to refer to the conversation history to as a source of information.